7 Building Blocks of AI Agent Design, Learned from Opencode Docs

 Complex tasks benefit from being split across multiple specialized agents rather than handled by a single generalist.

-- Each sub-agent operates with a focused context, which reduces the noise and drift that plague long single-agent sessions
+You can define role-specific agents: Build, Plan, Review, Debug, and so on.
+A main agent creates the plan; sub-agents execute individual steps.
+Each sub-agent operates with a focused context, which reduces the noise and drift that plague long single-agent sessions.

 This is the same principle behind microservices applied to AI workflows.
 Specialization improves quality, and isolation prevents context pollution.
+That said, coordination overhead is real.
+Adding sub-agents introduces failure modes that a single agent avoids, so the split is only worth it when the task genuinely requires separate concerns.

 MCP (Model Context Protocol): A Standard for External Connections